racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Installation/Home/Upgrade.md

-@metadata title=Upgrading PyLabs
+@metadata title=Upgrading Pylabs
 @metadata order=20
 @metadata tagstring=upgrade

-# Upgrading PyLabs
+# Upgrading Pylabs

 Update your environment with the following command sequence in the Q-Shell: